List of Battle Royale characters: Haruka Tanizawa

 Girl #12 Haruka Tanizawa (谷沢 はるか, Tanizawa Haruka) is Yukie's best friend.
 The novel describes Haruka, a member of a non-distinct group of girls referred to by the novel as "the neutrals," as "exceptionally tall."
 She is also captain of the school volleyball team.

 She hides with Yukie and several other girls in an abandoned lighthouse.
 However, soon they turn against each other, and kill each other in a violent gun fight.
 Haruka does not participate until Satomi kills Yukie, and is shot several times in the side when grabbing her friend's gun.
 She finishes Satomi off by shooting her in the eye, while she herself lay dying.
 Haruka dies thirty-seconds later.
 In the film Haruka does not kill Satomi.

-In Battle Royale: Angels' Border, Haruka is the primary focus of the first chapter.
-She is shown struggling with romantic feelings for Yukie, ultimately choosing to keep them hidden to the very end.
-After going for the fallen Yukie's pistol, she is shot and killed by Satomi.